 The paint has a strong pigment.
 That usually happens with waxy paints like blue, teal, green and sometimes purple.
 Glycerin based paints usually don’t stain.
 The paint can also stain more on dry skin, because of being absorbed by dry top layers of the skin.
 Again, removing with oil will help greatly.

-Learn How to Do Face Painting
+How to Face Paint: Overview

 After collecting your supplies and understanding the basic hygiene principles, it’s time for the fun part, learning how to do face painting!
 Here we’ll show you exactly how to do everything you need to complete a successful design from how to make face paint to properly using each of your tools.
 Learning basic proper techniques to use while you are painting will go a long way in helping you to create professional quality looks in a fraction of the time.

-How to activate the paint
+How to activate the face paint

 - Add water by spritzing the paint with the spray-bottle or drop a few drops from the brush.